hi-ogawa/reproductions/webpack-new-url-worker-bundle-or-copy/README.md

 | `new URL("some-dep/test.svg", import.meta.url)`     | ✅        | ❌                     | ✅          | ✅          | ❌          | ❓                 | ❌                              |
 | `new Worker(new URL("./test.js", import.meta.url))` | ✅        | ❌                     | ✅ (bundle) | ✅ (bundle) | ✅ (bundle) | ✅ (chunk)        | ✅ (bundle)                     |

-Here ✅ without (...) means it's handled as a raw asset reference.

 _Additional notes_

 - Esbuild seems hesitant to use `new Worker(new URL(...))` as a trigger and condiering `new URL(...)` to cover the worker use case.
 However this seems to cause some issues for a raw asset reference usage.